Jamila Schäfer: Political career

-Schäfer was elected Member of the Bundestag for Munich South in the 2021 German federal election.
+Schäfer was elected Member of the Bundestag for Munich South in the 2021 German federal election, and was the only non-CSU member of the Bundestag from Bavaria elected in a constituency seat.

 In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD), the Green Party and the Free Democratic Party (FDP) following the elections, Schäfer was part of her party's delegation in the working group on European affairs, co-chaired by Udo Bullmann, Franziska Brantner and Nicola Beer.

 In parliament, Schäfer has been serving on the Budget Committee (since 2021), the Committee on Foreign Affairs (since 2021) and the Subcommittee on the United Nations (since 2022).
 On the Budget Committee, she is her parliamentary group’s rapporteur on the annual budget of the Federal Foreign Office.
 She is also a member of the so-called Confidential Committee (Vertrauensgremium) of the Budget Committee, which provides budgetary supervision for Germany's three intelligence services, BND, BfV and MAD.